Dream Jobs Around The World (And How to Find Yours)

 South America

-The results were varied across South America, with no overwhelming favourites.
-In Brazil, their dream role is flight attendant, while in neighbouring Argentina they dream of cooking up a storm in the kitchen as a professional chef.
+The results were varied across South America, with no overwhelming favorites.
+In Brazil, their dream role is flight attendant, while in neighboring Argentina they dream of cooking up a storm in the kitchen as a professional chef.
 Influencer, teacher — and even football coach — also feature.

 Oceania